LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 Complete a simple (silly) class, with constructor and methods, including a ``ToString`` method, and a separate testing class.

-Copy the folder :repsrc:`animal_lab_stub` to a folder of yours, and modify the files as discussed below.
+Make an animal_lab project in your solution, and copy in the files from the example project :repsrc:`animal_lab_stub`.
+Then modify the two files as discussed below.

 #.
 Complete the simple class Animal in your copy of the file
    :repsrc:`animal.cs <animal_lab_stub/animal.cs>`.
    The bullets below
-   name and describe the methods you need to write, after the constructor:
+   name and describe the instance variables, constructor, and methods you need to write:

 	- An Animal has a ``name`` and a ``gut``.
 	  In our version the ``gut`` is a List of strings describing the contents, in the order eaten.
-	  A newly created Animal gets a ``name`` from a parameter passed to the constructor, while the ``gut`` starts off *empty*.
+	  A newly created Animal gets a ``name`` from a parameter passed to the constructor, while the ``gut`` always starts off *empty*.

 	- An Animal has a ``Greet`` method, so an animal "Froggy" would say (that is, print)